tylermachen/ruby-oo-assessment-web-0715-public/README.md

 # Submitting Your Solution.

+Simply push the `solutions` branch to your fork.

 # Notes

 Feel free to use Google.
 Do your best.
 Go slow, one line at a time,